 2. Set some ground rules upfront.

 If you know you have family members who are bound to get riled up or seem to enjoy starting a little drama, consider displaying or agreeing upon a list of “banned” topics.
-For example — agree to not discuss politics, everyone’s opinions on masks or religious viewpoints and instead, stick to safer topics — like home improvement projects you’re working on or funny family stories.
+For example — agree to not discuss politics or religious viewpoints and instead, stick to safer topics — like home improvement projects you’re working on or funny family stories.
 And when all else fails, there’s always the weather (especially in Michigan).

 3. Kick things off with fun conversation starters.